gkbrasselle/DS4002CS3/README.md

 # DS4002Project3
-# This is just copied from project 2 but will edit later

 ## Section 1: Software and platform section

 This project was completed using Mac and Windows platforms.
 The coding language used was Python and the coding environment used was Google Colab.
 The face-recognition package in Python was used, for which documentation can be accessed here: https://pypi.org/project/face-recognition/